ACFT Calculator – CombatFitnessScore.com

 Standing Power Throw

-Distance in meters
+meters

-Hand Release Push-Ups
+Hand Release Push-Up

-Number of reps
+reps

 Sprint-Drag-Carry